Industry Guides12 min read17 April 2026

 • All employees trained on workplace safety basics

-• First aider(s) designated (required for workplaces with 25+ employees)
+• First aider(s) designated (required for 25+ employees)

 • Person responsible for safety identified